searxng/searxng/docs/admin/installation-apache.rst

    With ProxyPreserveHost_ the incoming ``Host`` header is passed to the proxied host.

-Depending on what your SearXNG installation is listen, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.
+Depending on what your SearXNG installation is listening on, you need a http mod_proxy_http_) or socket (mod_proxy_uwsgi_) communication to upstream.

-The :ref:`installation scripts` installs by default the :ref:`reference setup
+The :ref:`installation scripts` installs the :ref:`reference setup
-<use_default_settings.yml>` and a :ref:`uwsgi setup` that listens on a socket.
+<use_default_settings.yml>` and a :ref:`uwsgi setup` that listens on a socket by default.
 You can install and activate your own ``searxng.conf`` like shown in :ref:`apache sites`.